bradodd/SRTE-Lab/task2/task2.md

 Step 1:
 Enable segment routing on the core routers from xrvr-1 through xrvr-6 by entering the command segment-routing mpls under ISIS process.

-To enable Segment Routing, go to configuration mode (conf t), and then use the alias “b1“.
-The alias configures the following:
+To enable Segment Routing, go to configuration mode (conf t), and then execute the following configuration:
 ```
 configure
  router isis 1